 Why should I know the status of my telomeres?

 The telomere study is an excellent indicator of your general health status that reveals whether your cellular age is higher or lower than your actual age based on the length of your telomeres.
 Knowing your biological age is of vital importance, never better, because knowledge of our real age allows us to better understand which lifestyles influence aging and offers us the opportunity to make appropriate modifications and through periodic testing, measure the results.

 A strong relationship has been shown between telomeres and cardiovascular disease, osteoarthritis and osteoporosis, dementia, pulmonary fibrosis, major depressive disorders and some types of cancer, as well as infertility, type 2 diabetes and CNS diseases, among others.
 Telomere shortening is also related to certain lifestyle habits such as smoking, obesity, stress and sedentary lifestyles.
 Other studies have revealed that individuals who have suffered from situations of violence or abuse may have a very significant telomeric shortening.

 What happens to telomeres as we age?

-What is the reliability of this test?
+How reliable is this test?

 What can I do to improve the condition of my telomeres?